-The Second Edition of Data Architecture: A Primer for the Data Scientist addresses the larger architectural picture of how Big Data fits within the existing information infrastructure or data warehousing systems.
-This is an essential topic not only for data scientists, analysts, and managers but also for researchers and engineers who increasingly need to deal with large and complex sets of data.
-Until data is gathered and can be placed into an existing framework or architecture, it cannot be used to its full potential.
-Drawing upon years of practical experience and using numerous examples and case studies from across various industries, the authors seek to explain this larger picture into which Big Data fits, giving data scientists the necessary context for how pieces of the puzzle should fit together
+Data Architecture: A Primer for the Data Scientist: Big Data, Data Warehouse and Data Vault, Second Edition addresses how Big Data fits within the existing information infrastructure and data warehousing systems.
+This is an essential topic as researchers and engineers increasingly need to deal with large and complex sets of data.
+Until data is gathered and placed into an existing framework or architecture, it cannot be used to its full potential.
+Drawing upon years of practical experience and using numerous examples and case studies from across industries, the authors explain where Big Data fits, giving data scientists the necessary context for how pieces of the puzzle should fit together.

 - Reviews the exponential growth of Big Data integration and applications across industries – from healthcare to finance